Conformal renormalization of scalar-tensor theories: Conformal Gravity

+It is important to note that the action of Eq.~\eqref{IMM} has a well-defined Dirichlet variational principle for the metric at the conformal boundary $g_{\left(0\right)ij}$ \cite{Anastasiou:2019ldc}.
+This is in accordance with Ref.~\cite{Papadimitriou:2005ii}, which showed that the finiteness and the well-posedness of the variational principle in terms of the holographic sources are related.

-which, in turn, is equivalent to holographic renormalization \cite{Anastasiou:2020zwc}.
-It is evident from this derivation, that the counterterms of Einstein-AdS gravity are dictated by bulk conformal symmetry, which introduces the concept of \textit{Conformal Renormalization}.
-Conversely, one could show the finiteness of the McDowell-Mansouri form of Einstein-AdS gravity of Eq.~\eqref{IMM} by using the generic off-shell relation between $\mathcal{F}^{\alpha \beta}_{\mu \nu}$ and the Weyl tensor.
+Furthermore, Eq.~\eqref{IMM} suggests that the counterterms of Einstein-AdS gravity are dictated by bulk conformal symmetry, which introduces the concept of Conformal Renormalization.
+Conversely, one could show the finiteness of the MacDowell-Mansouri action~\eqref{IMM} by using the generic off-shell relation between $\mathcal{F}^{\alpha \beta}_{\mu \nu}$ and the Weyl tensor.
 This is given by